BritishGeologicalSurvey/VIGIL/README.md

                         on: randomly assign emission rate for each source in the domain sampled from a flux.csv file. off: use specified emission rate
+  -TD TWODEE, --twodee TWODEE
+                        on or off, to run Twodee
+  -DG DISGAS, --disgas DISGAS
+                        on or off, to run Disgas

 - post_process.py
 Python script that: